jwiegley/category-theory/README.md

 he first implemented in and for Haskell.
 It is hoped that the medium of categories may provide a sound means for transporting Gallina terms into other syntactic domains, without relying on Coq's extraction mechanism.

+## License

+This library is made available under the MIT license, a copy of which is included in the file `LICENSE`.
+Basically: you are free to use it for any purpose, personal or commercial (including proprietary derivates), so long as a copy of the license file is maintained in the derived work.
+Further, any acknowledgement referring back to this repository, while not necessary, is certainly appreciated.

+John Wiegley